 A cloud-first workplace is fast becoming the rule, not the exception.
 In part, it’s thanks to cost increases for on-premise solutions and related licensing.
 What does this mean for organizations that haven’t yet started a cloud computing journey?
 Reflection, possible change — and new cloud solutions to consider.

 In fact, there’s no better time to review your current IT environment and assess what’s working and what isn’t.
 It’s also a great time to decide if where you are now is where you still want to be in the future.
-Maybe the answer is a cloud-first workplace.
+Maybe the answer is a work world that's cloud first.